bsheshwor/PocketHealth-Backend/README.md

 # PocketHealth-Backend
-**An AI Health Assistant Application built with Django, Django REST Framework **
+**An AI Health Assistant Application built with Django, Django REST Framework.**

 This is the source code of "*PocketHealth-Backend*".